|

 splice connectors (right in photo).
 This allows the existing hose to be

-cut and the
+cut close to the source and the

 GSS assembly added by splicing to a